-Families are encouraged to establish consistent hours of attendance for children, as routine and continuity help children feel secure in their environment.
-We recommend that children arrive by 9 a.m. to allow participation in all of the learning opportunities available at the center.
+- Families are encouraged to establish consistent hours of attendance, as routine and continuity help children feel secure. - Children are to be checked in to Brightwheel and in their classrooms by 10 a.m., unless they are preapproved for a late arrival.